ghassencherni/ansible_ntpd/README.md

 ## How to test the deploy:

-- Connect to you broser and put the URL: http://< you host IP >:8080

-- You can also use : curl -silent < you host IP >:8080

-- Please check that you are able to get "Hello World" (string stord in the Mysql)
+- Check that the configuration file /etc/ntp.conf contains the added time server,

+- check that ntp daemon is running : service ntp status

 ## Author Information